Application to Write for StrongFirst

 - Keep the picture wide enough so there is plenty of room outside of the subject for editing purposes.

-- Have the background be as clear as possible so it doesn’t distract from the subject.
+- Have the background be as clear and organized as possible so it doesn’t distract from the subject.
+Take video/photos away from gym machines, wall graphics/posters/other logos, cluttered floors/space, and from other people.

 - Keep video length concise if submitting.
 (1 minute or less.)